The House of God: References by other works

 In 1984, The House of God was made into a film.
 The film was never released in theaters or on VHS/DVD, but was shown on HBO multiple times.
 It starred Charles Haid as The Fat Man, Tim Matheson as Roy, and featured Bess Armstrong, Ossie Davis, Sandra Bernhard, and Michael Richards in supporting roles.

 The TV medical sitcom-drama Scrubs features numerous references to The House of God, which was reading material for some of the show's writers.
 "Turfing", "Bouncing" and "Gomers" occasionally feature in the show's dialogue.
 In the episode "My Balancing Act", Dr. Cox uses the term "zebra".
 In the episode "My Student", J.D. quotes the medical student rule: "A famous doctor once said, 'Show me a med student that only triples my work, and I'll kiss his feet.'"
 One episode focuses on Dr. Dorian saving a patient by "doing nothing," which is a major theme of the novel.

 Sequel

-Shem has published two sequels to The House of God: Mount Misery and Man's 4th Best Hospital.
+Shem has published three sequels to The House of God: Mount Misery, Man's 4th Best Hospital, and Our Hospital.